lucasscodes/C-LangtonsAnt/README.md

-DANGER: Stable in VSCode but showed different behaviour when exported and manually executed in Windows!
+DANGER: Stable in VSCode but showed different behaviour when exported and it got manually executed in Windows!

 C++ with WinGDI: Object oriented version of Langtons Ant with threads.